 - Seat padding isn’t very substantial, so it can be used for light and moderate sitting

 Undoubtedly, the brand reliability is there, and that is being further ensured through the most remarkable features in the package.
 The execution is sublime, making it the highest performing chair in the market with much competitive pricing.
 It has been featured a task chair, so using it for the most prolonged desk duration may not be a great idea.
 Yet, it never loses its comfort delivery stamina.

-2. AKRacing Office Series Onyx: Best $500 Office Chair for Big Guys
+2. AKRacing Office Series Onyx: Big Guys Ergonomic Office Chair under $500

 If you are a part-time or professional gamer, you’ll clearly know AKracing is the real deal in the market when it comes to highly rigid and good ergonomic chairs.
 AKracing was having a 100% share of gaming chairs until the arrival of Onyx – the office chair series.